top of page

 • Increase ability to cope with stress.

-Our HoneyPro Vet “DOG JOINTS” feed supplement contains:
+In addition, dry herbal powders can be added with our HoneyPro Vet “DOG JOINTS” feed supplement which contains:

 • Frankinsense (Boswellia) – anti-inflammatory, antirheumatic, pain relief